 Chapman boys show wonderful hospitality and are accepting of each and every individual; indeed that is what makes the House so special.
 Chapman is a busy and happy community of boys, in which individuality is embraced, differences are valued and boys are able to thrive and truly be themselves.

 Chapman House reinforces what it means to work as a team.
-Despite being one of the smaller boys’ houses at Worth, we regularly outperform the opposition on the sports pitch due to our will to succeed for each other.
+We regularly outperform other Houses in inter-house competitions due to our will and determination to succeed for each other.
 Togetherness is what makes Chapman great and, no doubt, champions of the future!

-Mr Mark Macdonald has been Housemaster in Chapman since 2015.
-He writes: “With 45 boys to care for under one roof, days in the House are always lively.
-It is a good job I enjoy the busy life as I have a new-born and a toddler to keep me on my toes when I get home!
+Mr Mark Macdonald (pictured left) has been Housemaster in Chapman since 2015.
+He writes: “With around 80 boys to care for under one roof, days in the House are always lively.
+It is a good job I enjoy the busy life as I have two very excitable young children to keep me on my toes when I get home!
 In the rare moments of quiet, I enjoy getting out for a swim, bike or run, or if I’m really lucky, all three.”